 Turning the Games into gold: economic boost from London 2012 has passed £14 billion

-- UK Trade & Investment, Department for Business, Innovation & Skills, Department for Culture, Media & Sport, Prime Minister's Office, 10 Downing Street, The Rt Hon Dr Vince Cable, The Rt Hon David Cameron MP, and The Rt Hon Sajid Javid MP
+- UK Trade & Investment, Department for Business, Innovation & Skills, Department for Culture, Media & Sport, Prime Minister's Office, 10 Downing Street, The Rt Hon Dr Vince Cable, The Rt Hon David Cameron, and The Rt Hon Sajid Javid

 - Part of:

 - UK economic growth, Exports and inward investment, and 2012 Olympic and Paralympic legacy

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 The trade and industry boost following the London 2012 Olympic and Paralympic Games has beaten the 4 year target in half the time.

 The UK economy has seen a trade and industry boost in excess of £14 billion following the London 2012 Olympic and Paralympic Games, beating the 4 year target of £11 billion in half the time.

 As the Commonwealth Games opens in Glasgow, the second annual report on the successful legacy from the London 2012 Olympic and Paralympic Games has been released.
 It highlights how hosting major sports events can bring about benefits that improve people’s lives and help sell the best of Britain to the world.

 The £14.2 billion comes from businesses securing contract wins, additional sales and new foreign investment in the 2 years since UKTI’s British Business Embassy at Lancaster House hosted the largest programme of business events held in Britain during London 2012.